People-Powered Fair Maps

 In Minnesota, the legislature controls the redistricting process.
 In theory, a set of district maps would be approved by the Minnesota House of Representatives and the Minnesota Senate, then signed into law by the Governor.
 But sometimes those parties cannot agree.
 They might think a map has been gerrymandered or puts their party at a disadvantage.

 When those parties cannot agree before their deadline, they rely on a court to draw the maps.
-Usually a court appoints a panel of judges to use the legislature's proposed maps to create a final impartial map.
+Usually a court appoints a panel of retired judges to create a final impartial map.

 Why not a constitutional amendment?